Day 1: Berlin

 At 2 pm, we start a tour to the alternative part of Berlin, Street art, street food, community projects and exciting urban culture .
 We will have our chance at the currywurst at one of the stalls, a famous German street food.
 It takes us to the heart of Europe’s culture capital that is Berlin, not the glosied version of it but the real version.

 Post lunch the day is at leisure.
-Explore the many cafes that the city offers, the eateries, perhaps stop by at the oldest restaurant in Berlin, or try the Weinerei bars where one can pay as much as one wants for their drinks.
-The photoautomate booths are all over the city will be a perfect way to take home souveniers of your pictures in poloroid.
+Explore the many cafés that the city offers, the eateries, perhaps stop by at the oldest restaurant in Berlin, or try the Weinerei bars where one can pay as much as one wants for their drinks.
+The photoautomate booths all over the city will be a perfect way to take home souvenirs of your experiences in polaroid.
 Enjoy walking about the city.

 Day 3: Berlin To Prague

 An early morning train will take us to the beautiful city of Prague.
-Its fashionable, its chic, its trendy and its hard to believe that this country staged the velvet revolution 25 years ago, which resulted in the dissolution of the cold war.
-The city is also the capital of the region in called Bohemia and thus understandably here, the unconventional is conventional.
-Your stay here will not focus so much on the historical sites, as much as it will on the eclectic local way of life.
+It's fashionable, it's chic, it's trendy, and it's hard to believe that this country staged the velvet revolution 25 years ago, which resulted in the dissolution of the cold war.
+The city is also the historical capital called Bohemia and thus understandably here, the unconventional is conventional.
+Your stay will not focus so much on the historical sites, as much as it will on the eclectic local way of life.

 Post lunch at the Old Town Square, we start a walking tour at 2pm, which will cover the historical sites of Old Town Square, Astronomical Clock, Charles’ Bridge, Old Jewish Quarter, Old New Synagogue and more.
 This 2.5 hour tour will give us a glimpse into the history of the city and post that we can relax by heading to one of the many beer gardens in the city.

-The evening is at leisure to walk around the city, try local food of pork roast of a yummy desert of Trdelnik.
+The evening is at leisure to walk around the city, try the local food like pork roast, or the delicious Trdelnik dessert.

 Experience: Walking tour of the historical sites, visit to a beer garden, local city walks near Charles Bridge